 (B) Air leaves spray chamber

 The air then leaves the spray chamber through a mist eliminator, which removes any excess water vapor, and is next mixed with air that has by-passed the spray area.

 (C) Air is returned to conditioned space

-For conditions that require a below freezing dew point, a desiccant dryer is utilized.
+For conditions that require a below freezing dew point, a desiccant dryer is utilized until the desired humidity level is achieved.